 might expect that the internal through-tissue channel might evolve to

-while the gas-vibration channel would have relatively little need for such
+while the gas-vibration channel might have relatively little need for such

-Subjectively, fingernails/blackboards seem very similar to a pain signal.
+Subjectively to its victims, fingernails/blackboards seem very similar to

 Now that I think about it, this might also explain the reason for the